mike-ward/Markdown-Edit/about.md

 -   Stupid simple installer.
 -   Focus on doing Markdown well.
 Avoid non-Markdown stuff where practical.
--   And above all, don't make it PITA to use.
+-   And above all, don't make it a PITA to use.

 So there you have it.
 My attempt at a Markdown editor.
 Enjoy it or hate it.
 I have fun writing and using it and that's enough for me.